Simon Jones (cricketer): 2005 Ashes series

 The third Test at Old Trafford Cricket Ground was remarkably successful for Jones, as he picked up the wickets of Ricky Ponting, Adam Gilchrist, Shane Warne, Michael Clarke, Jason Gillespie and Brett Lee, as he collected figures of 6–53, his best bowling innings, before adding the wicket of Michael Clarke, in which Jones bowled a reverse-swinging delivery which Clarke left, expecting the ball to swing away, before it moved back towards the batsman and uprooted his off-stump.
 This took his match figures to 7–110, his personal best.
 The match finished in a remarkable draw, as the Australians finished the fifth day just 52 runs behind, and with one wicket remaining.

 During the fourth Test at Trent Bridge, Jones, in the first innings, took a devastating 5–44, trapping captain Ponting as one of his dismissals.
 However, he then succumbed to an ankle injury during the second innings, which meant he only bowled four overs for no wickets.
-This injury would force him out of the crucial deciding match at The Oval, as well as out of England's winter tour to Pakistan.
+This injury forced him out of the crucial deciding match at The Oval, as well as out of England's winter tour to Pakistan.
 Jones finished the Ashes series with 18 wickets at an average of 21.00, and England went on to win the series 2–1, reclaiming the Ashes for the first time since 1986–87.
 The fourth Ashes test also became his final international test match.